Tengio/tengio.com/content/blog/flutter-a-new-cross-platform-solution.md

 ## Conclusions

 I still have a lot to explore : tests, widgets, FlutterView... just to mention a few.
-But I'm positively impressed by what I have seen so far.
-From a developer prospective I have no doubt Flutter is potentially a step forward.
+I'm positively impressed by what I have seen so far.
+From a developer's prospective, I personally think that Flutter is potentially a step forward.

-My only doubt is that "Write once, run anywhere" also means that the app will look the same on different platforms.
-Mobile developers have spent the last few years trying to convince everyone that applications should adapt to the native platforms.
+My only concern is that "Write once, run anywhere" also means that the app will look the same on every platforms.
+Mobile developers have spent the last few years trying to convince designers, product owners and managers that applications should adapt to the native platforms.
 Now that we succeeded, we have fight our way back?

 Having said that, I'm sold on Flutter.
-I guess I will have to remove the dust from my Dart book.
+Its now time for me to dust off my Dart book.